andrewek/budgerigar/readme.markdown

 ## Core User Stories

-1. As a user, I want to budget by categories
+1. As a user, I want to allocate amounts by category.
 2. As a user, I want to know if I am over budget in one or more categories
-3. As a user, I want to manually manage (add, update, delete, categorize) debits to my account
+3. As a user, I want to manually manage (add, update, delete) debits to my account
-4. As a user, I want to view a spending summary for a given time period
+4. As a user, I want to view a spending summary for a given time period.
-5. As a user, I want to filter transactions by amount, category, date, and payee
+5. As a user, I want to filter transactions by amount, category, date, and payee.

 ## Getting Started